l7mp/mc-wan/README.md

     protocol: TCP
 ```

-We introduce a `ServiceExport.mc-wan.l7mp.io` CRD for controlling exported services.
+We introduce a CRD called `ServiceExport.mc-wan.l7mp.io` for controlling exported services.
 Our
 ServiceExport CRD is essentially the same as the identically named CRD from the [Multi-cluster
 Services
 API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api),